devgithubs/MS2/README.md

 Once a question is displayed, one of three things can happen.
 1)The user selects the correct answer and the correct answer is highlighted with a green tick mark and background.
 2) The user selects the wrong answer and the wrong answer is highlighted with a red X mark and background and the correct answer is highlighted with a green tick mark and background.
 3) The user does not select any answer within 15 seconds and the correct andswer is highlighted with a green tick mark and background, no selection is counted as an incorrect answer.

+User Story:

+***"Be able to restart the game when the current one has ended."***

+Acceptance criteria:
+* User can restart game without refreshing the browser window.

+Defined:
+A 'try again' button will be added to the results page to allow the user to start a fresh game.
+To keep the user engaged they can only use this option when they have completed one whole game.

+User Story:

+***"Get a score total for the number of correct answers selected of the total pool of qiestions asked."***

+Acceptance criteria:
+* User score is displayed on the screen

+Defined:
+A results section will render the users score out of the total number of questions asked, an accompanying emoji and message will inform the user of their result.
+A 'try again' and 'quit' button will reset the score and allow the user to have another try or leave the game.

 ### Scope Plane